I Wrote This on a 30-Year-Old Computer

 The whirring drone wasn’t an original feature.
 Steve Jobs insisted on shipping the Macintosh without a cooling fan, to make it run quietly, but by the time this model appeared he had been pushed out of the company, largely on account of how he’d run the Macintosh division.
 The introduction of Macintosh hard disks in 1985 had ended the machine’s silent service anyway; the SE got one inside the machine, and its smooth bezel was replaced by a more aggressive, vented one: a kind of goblin version of the endearing original.

 My affection persists, though.
 I feel comfortable addressing this little machine.
 Now that laptops are ubiquitous, working on a computer at a desk is an ergonomic misery.
-At coffee shops and co-working spaces, people hunch over them, staring down toward screens perched at table-level.
+At coffee shops and co-working spaces, people hunch over them, staring down toward screens perched at table level.
 Laptops are even common in offices now, because their portability allows workers to take the job into the field with them—or more likely, to bring it home.
 Older desktop machines sat monitors higher up, either atop the machine itself, as the Apple II did, or in an all-in-one design, like my Mac SE.
 The result has me looking directly at the screen, no hunching required.

 Read: The future of writing looks like the past

 Then there’s the simplicity.
 Everyone knows that the great triumph of the Macintosh was its ease of use.
 Unlike DOS or Unix workstations, and even unlike Apple’s earlier computers, the Mac’s graphical user interface freed consumer computing from esoteric commands.
-The design was never intuitive, to use a term often applied to it: The metaphor of folders, files, and a desktop, operated via overlapping widows, still required considerable new knowledge, even if that knowledge could be learned quickly.
+The design was never intuitive, to use a term often applied to it: The metaphor of folders, files, and a desktop, operated via overlapping windows, still required considerable new knowledge, even if that knowledge could be learned quickly.
 But it wasn’t user-friendliness alone that made computers of this era great—it was simplicity.
-Mouseing, dragging, and menuing does make the machine easier to learn how to use than punching in commands by keystroke.
+Mousing, dragging, and menuing does make the machine easier to learn how to use than punching in commands by keystroke.
 But after that, the plainness of its operation is more important.
 A 1980s Mac offers only a handful of useful features.
-(Once Windows 3.0 arrived on the scene in 1990, that truth applied to a PC as much a Macintosh.)
+(Once Windows 3.0 arrived on the scene, in 1990, that truth applied to a PC as much as a Macintosh.)

 On my modern MacBook Pro, a million things are happening at once.
 Mail retrieves email, sounding regular dings as it arrives.
 Dispatches fire off, too, in Messages, in Skype, in Slack.
 Attention-seeking ads flash in the background of web pages, while nagging reminders of Microsoft Office updates bounce in the dock.
 News notifications spurt out from the screen’s edge, along with every other manner of notices about what’s happening on and off the machine.
 Computing is a Times Square of urge and stimulus.